packlink-dev/docker-sonar/README.md

 # Docker Sonar

-This image contains a Sonar installation with the following plugins
+This image contains a Sonar 5.4 installation with the following plugins

    * sonar-javascript-plugin-2.11
    * sonar-python-plugin-1.5
    * sonar-groovy-plugin-1.3.1

-* Java 1.8
+   * sonar-build-breaker-plugin-2.0

 # Some useful commands: